9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ### The writer monad and lists

-The writer monad uses the monoid\'s `mappend` function every time we use `tell`.
+The writer monad uses the monoid's `mappend` function every time we use `tell`.
 Because `mappend` for lists is `(++)`, lists are not a good practical choice for use with `Writer`: repeated appends are expensive.
 We use lists above purely for simplicity.